-Established in 1908, Family Services, Inc. (FSI) is a private nonprofit serving approximately 13,000 individuals in Montgomery and Prince George's Counties each year.
-As part of the Sheppard Pratt Health System (SPHS), FSI is engaged in providing in-home and community-based services for atrisk children, adolescents and adults who have limited access to critical resources.
-The mission is to promote the resilience, recovery and independence of individuals and families across the lifespan through integrated mental and physical health, social service, and education programs, thereby strengthening communities.
-FSI's staff, of more than 400, is very diverse representing 50 birth-origin countries and speaking 42 different languages.
+Established in 1908, Family Services, Inc. (FSI) is the oldest private nonprofit social service and behavioral health organization in Montgomery County, Maryland.
+We are part of Sheppard Pratt (SP), the largest private, nonprofit provider of mental health, substance use, developmental disability, special education, and social services in Maryland.
+As part of the Sheppard Pratt Health System (SPHS), FSI is engaged in providing in-home and community-based services for at-risk children, adolescents and adults who have limited access to critical resources.
+The mission is to promote the resilience, recovery and independence of individuals and families across their lifespan through integrated mental and physical health, social service, and education programs, thereby strengthening communities.
+The agency operates 34 programs and recorded providing more than 113,690 service units annually pre-COVID serving Montgomery and Prince George's Counties.
+We have an inclusive staff which is as culturally and linguistically diverse as the clients we serve.
+Staff represent 46 birthorigin countries speaking 43 different languages.